thanasis457/Playful/README.md

 MacOS Intel (x64): Playful-darwin-x64-[version].zip
 MacOS Apple Silicon (arm64): Playful-darwin-arm64-[version].zip (ARM no longer supported since I do no longer own an ARM equipped Mac.
 You can build your own distributable, though, using the instructions provided)

-## Running from source
+## Building from source

 The app provides access Spotify playback info through the native MacOS APIs.
-However, the Desktop Widget can obtain the album cover of a song either through your local Spotify player or through the official Spotify Web Api (using Spotify Connect).
+However, a song's album cover is obtained either through your local Spotify player or through the official Spotify Web Api (using Spotify Connect).
 For the first option no additional steps are needed and you can go straight to "Steps to run from source". <b>To set up the Web API you need to do the following:</b>

 You need to provide your own app credentials.
 All the details can be found in Spotify's [official docs](https://developer.spotify.com/documentation/web-api/) but here are all the steps to get you started.